 If you have a large home and some of your panels are hard to get to, there’s no reason why you shouldn’t hire some professionals to climb up onto your roof.
 But don’t let them trick you into thinking that they need to be on your roof every month.
 If they came out once or twice a year that would probably be enough.

 If you can reasonably access your own solar panels without running the risk of fall off of your roof, there’s no reason why you shouldn’t just clean the panels off yourself.
+You can even use a simple extension pole to clean your solar panels.
 If you do it yourself you can get some sun, some fresh air and a little exercise.

 You can also save a lot of money.